Skip to main content

 TypeScript client version

-The upcoming v3 client currently supports server side development (Node.js hosted).
+The v3 client supports server side development (Node.js hosted).
 See v3 packages for details.
 If your application is browser based, consider using the TypeScript client v2.

 If you are migrating a project from the Weaviate TypeScript client v2 to the v3 client, see the migration page for additional details.